College Tuition Costs

 What factors affect college tuition costs in the United States?

 There are a number of factors involved that can affect college tuition costs in the United States.
 Fluctuations in college costs can be partially attributed to inflation, which can adversely affect the consumer price index (CPI).
 Another important factor that affects college tuition costs in the United States is the amount of federal, state, and local financial support to individual institutions that is based on a % of the GDP.
-Tuition costs are directly dependant on the support colleges and universities get from both governmental and private bodies, as well as on the performance of institutional endowment.
+Tuition costs are directly dependent on the support colleges and universities get from both governmental and private bodies, as well as on the performance of institutional endowment.

 Why is it important to estimate college costs before applying for financial aid?